gennaro-tedesco/boilit/README.md

 ```

 ## Usage
-All you have to do is think of an awesome name for your plugin: once you have it
+All you have to do is thinking of an awesome name for your plugin: once you have it
 ```
 boilit nvim-awesome-plugin
 ```